imbo/imbo/docs/installation/event_listeners.rst

             // ...
         ];

-    The third option for the storage adapter is the Filesystem adapter.
+    The other option for the storage adapter is the Filesystem adapter.
 It's fairly straightforward and uses a similar algorithm when generating file names as the :ref:`filesystem-storage-adapter` storage adapter.
 Example usage:

     .. code-block:: php